telerik/teststudio-docs/docs/troubleshooting-guide/troubleshooting-tools-tg/using-the-execution-log.md

 ---
-title: Using the Execution Log
+title: Using the Test Execution Log
-page_title: Using the Execution Log
+page_title: Using the Test Execution Log in Test Studio
-description: "Test Studio is an innovative and easy-to-use automated web, WPF and load testing solution.
-Test Studio tests support essential technologies like ASP.NET AJAX, Silverlight, PHP and MVC.
-HTML5, Testing framework, functional testing, performance testing, load testing, exploratory testing, manual testing."
+description: "What is the Test Execution log in Test Studio and how to use this.
+How can the Execution log help me in troubleshooting failures.
+Test Studio Test execution failures and how to resolve these.
+What causes a Test Studio test failure. "
 previous_url: /user-guide/troubleshooting_guide/troubleshooting_tools/using_the_execution_log.aspx, /user-guide/troubleshooting_guide/troubleshooting_tools/using_the_execution_log
 position: 1
 ---
-# Using the Execution Log
+# Using the Test Execution Log in Test Studio

-The execution log or test log is a log available after test failure in the test view or as part of the <a href="/getting-started/test-results/step-failure-details" target="_blank">failure details</a>.
+The execution log in <a href="http://www.telerik.com/teststudio" target="_blank">Test Studio</a> is a generated after a <a href="/getting-started/first-execution#quick-test-execution" target="_blank">quick test execution</a>.
+It is also included in the thorough <a href="/getting-started/test-results/step-failure-details" target="_blank">step failure details</a>.

-You can pull it out by clicking **View Log** button.
+You can pull it out by clicking **View Log** button in the test view

 ![View Log][1]

 or from failure details:

 ![Step failure details][2]

+## What Details Contains the Execution Log?

 The execution log is a record of the steps executed in the test, whether they passed or failed, and if they failed, why.
 It records what actions a step takes and what elements it acts upon.
 It includes all steps in one sequence, regardless of whether they are part of the main parent test or a test as step.